Abayudaya: Community relations

-Their Christian and Muslim neighbors once looked upon the Abayudaya with disdain and hatred, but relations have improved significantly and some view members of the Abayudaya with respect and admiration.
+The Christian and Muslim neighbors once looked upon the Abayudaya with disdain and hatred, but relations have improved significantly and some view members of the Abayudaya with respect and admiration.
 It should also be noted that the community has been growing at a steady rate.
 Numbering only 300 individuals at the time of the fall of Idi Amin, the Abayudaya have grown to as many as 2,000 individuals since that time.

-In 2002 the story of the Abayudaya was told in the book Abayudaya:The Jews of Uganda, with photographs and text by photojournalist Richard Sobol and musical recordings produced by Jeffrey Summit and published by Abbeville Press.
+In 2002 the story of the Abayudaya was told in the book Abayudaya: The Jews of Uganda, with photographs and text by photojournalist Richard Sobol and musical recordings produced by Jeffrey Summit and published by Abbeville Press.
 Sobol has continued to travel and lecture with a multi media slide presentation to help bring the Ugandan Jews out of isolation.

-In 2007 an independent production team, "Marion Segal Productions", made a documentary film on the Abayudaya on behalf of the South African Broadcasting Corporation (SABC-TV).
+In 2007 an independent production team, Marion Segal Productions, made a documentary film on the Abayudaya on behalf of the South African Broadcasting Corporation (SABC-TV).
 Its title, "Pearls of Africa," is a reference to the fact that this region of Africa is also known as the pearl of Africa.
-This 52 minute documentary was directed and narrated by filmmaker, Guy Lieberman, in association with producer Marion Segal, both South African Jews.
-Included in this documentary are interviews with Aaron Kintu Moses, J.J.
+The documentary was directed and narrated by filmmaker, Guy Lieberman, in association with producer Marion Segal, both South African Jews.
+Included in the documentary are interviews with Aaron Kintu Moses, J.J.
 Keki, Enosh K. Mainah, and other leaders of the Abayudaya, both in the Nabugoye Hill community and in the Putti community.
 It also includes interviews with two wives who show their Sabbath preparations, speak about their children's education, and discuss the intimate side of Jewish marriage and the need for a mikveh.
 The documentary generated considerable interest amongst the South African Jewish community and inspired members to make financial and other contributions (e.g. books) to the Abayudaya.
-Subsequent to this documentary, The South African Jewish community also hosted two of the younger generation of Abayudaya to share their stories at local Jewish events.
+Subsequent to this documentary, the South African Jewish community also hosted two of the younger generation of Abayudaya to share their stories at local Jewish events.

 In 2003, J.J.
 Keki, a member of the Abayudaya community, led the effort to create a cooperative for coffee-growers in the region, including not only the Jewish coffee-growers, but Christian and Muslim coffee-growers as well.
 The result was Mirembe Kawomera, Luganda for "Delicious Peace".
 In partnership with Thanksgiving Coffee Company of Fort Bragg, California, the cooperative is working in bringing new prosperity to members of all religions.

 Religious life and customs

-As the community increased its ties and interactions with outside Jewish communities, namely in the United States and Israel, its religious ideology and customs shifted towards mainstream, normative Judaism.
+As the community increased its ties and interactions with outside Jewish communities, namely in the United States and Israel, its religious ideology and customs shifted towards mainstream Judaism.
 Members attend Shabbat services regularly both on Friday evenings and Saturdays.
 Congregations remove their shoes before entering the synagogue.
 This custom is believed to have been practiced by Jews in biblical times and is still practiced by a few Jewish communities today.
-The Abayudaya maintain a Kosher diet and slaughter their own animals in accordance with its regulations.
+The Abayudaya follow kashrut and slaughter their own animals accordingly.